gvwilson/sdxjs/module-bundler/index.md

 <%- include('/_inc/file.html', {file: 'transitive-closure-only.js'}) %>
 <%- include('/_inc/multi.html', {pat: 'test-transitive-closure-only.*', fill: 'js sh out'}) %>

--   This works...
+-   This works…
--   ...but we're not keeping track of the mapping from required names within files to absolute paths
+-   …but we're not keeping track of the mapping from required names within files to absolute paths
 -   So modify transitive closure to construct and return a two-level structure
     -   Primary keys are the absolute paths to the files being required
     -   Sub-keys are the paths they refer to when loading things